 Located in the heart of the working class district of Testaccio, Remo's pizza is pretty hard to top.
 This pizza place is most famous for its paper thin(literally) pizza.
 Menus don't exactly exist here, so be prepared to have in mind what kind of toppings you'll pick out for your pizza.
 A waiter will come around with a scorecard of sorts where you will check off the ingredients for pizza pie and other items to go along with your dinner order.
 Outdoor tables available, but expect to wait in line for a little if you arrive late.
 BUS: 170, 30.
 METRO: Piramide (06-5746270)

 Gabrielle Bonci has been dubbed the 'Michelangelo of pizza making' and he deserves every accolade.
 Baker turned pizza magician, he's famed for his experimental toppings (he is said to use 1,500 ingredients per year ranging from melon to licorice) and championing slow-rise dough.
-This tiny spot features his daily changing pizza by-the-slice creations with their subversively fluffy dough and seasonal toppings.
+This tiny spot features his daily changing pizza by-the-slice creations with their subversively fluffy dough and fresh seasonal toppings.
 Bonci's bread is made with the same flour and yeast as his pizza and this is available for purchase too.
-There's a fridge of craft beer in the corner to provide you with the perfect pairing to the most perfect pizza slice.
+There's craft beer her too to provide the perfect pairing to the most perfect pizza slice.
 METRO: Cipro. (+ 39 06 3974 5416)